 It’s not an excuse to say, “There’s frivolous lawsuits, so let’s put a cap on righteous lawsuits where someone did something really wrong intentionally that hurt someone or killed someone.”

 I don’t like it when I go in the court room and the jury’s thinking about those people on the billboards.
 And, there is a problem with people bringing lawsuits when they’re not hurt that are fraudulent.
-And frivolous lawsuits and ridiculous lawsuits.
+Those frivolous lawsuits and ridiculous lawsuits.

 But, what I want to talk to you about the end is, the confusion of that issue with what we’re talking about today is why corporations get away with it, and it’s not a mistake that people confuse those issues.